oracle/node-oracledb/doc/src/user_guide/connection_handling.rst

   - Run queries that fetch :ref:`LOB <lobhandling>` and :ref:`JSON <jsondatatype>` data

+Inline with DRCP and PRCP best practices regarding session sharing across differing applications, you should add a connection string ``POOL_CONNECTION_CLASS`` parameter, using the same value for all applications that are alike.

+The DRCP and PRCP "purity" used by Implicit Connection Pooling defaults to SELF, which allows reuse of the server process session memory for best performance.
+Adding the connection string parameter ``POOL_PURITY=NEW`` will change this and cause each use of a connection to recreate the session memory.

 .. _useimplicitconnpool:

+**Configuring Implicit Connection Pooling**

 To use implicit connection pooling in node-oracledb with DRCP: